-The following material will form the basis for the final project report for each CCCHP development project.
+The following material will form the basis for the final project report for each CCCHP rehabilitation project.
 Please make sure to label and include the following sections:

-PART I: PROPERTY & OWNERSHIP IDENTIFICATION
+PART I: PROPERTY and OWNERSHIP IDENTIFICATION

-- 1. Grant project number

-- 2. Property name & address

-- 3. Name & address of the property owner

-- 4. Name & address of architectural/engineering firm

-- 5. Dates of project work (including development of plans & specifications)
+- 1. Grant project number - 2.
+Property name and address - 3.
+Name and address of the property owner - 4.
+Name and address of architectural/engineering firm, if applicable - 5.
+Name and address of general contractor, if applicable - 6.
+Name and address of specialist contractor, if applicable - 7.
+Dates of project work (including development of plans and specifications)